 ATM machines (distributeurs/guichets automatiques) can be found at most bank branches, post offices, train stations, airports, shopping centres, etc. and are accessible 24 hrs/day.
 Most banks charge a commission when you withdraw money, especially if it is from the network of another bank.
 You should ask your bank for information about where you can use your card and what commissions are charged for withdrawing money.

-Cheques are widely used in France and do not cost you money when you pay with them.
+Despite the fact that bank and credit cards are used more frequently today, cheques are still accepted in France and do not cost you money when you pay with them.
 Some shops have a minimum you need to purchase before they will accept a cheque, usually around €7.50.
 Cheques are also used for many payments by mail.

 Normal cheques are crossed (cheque barrés) so they can be paid to the payee detailed you specify when writing the cheque (for both security and tax reasons).
 One thing to bear in mind that may be quite different from your home country is that writing a cheque without adequate funds (or agreed overdraft) in France is a criminal offense.
 This is one of the reasons they are so widely accepted.